Arthur Edwin Kennelly

-Arthur Edwin Kennelly (December 17, 1861 – June 18, 1939) was an American electrical engineer.
+Arthur Edwin Kennelly (December 17, 1861 – June 18, 1939) was an American electrical engineer and mathematician.

 Biography

+Early life

-Kennelly was born December 17, 1861, in Colaba, in Bombay Presidency, British India, and was educated at University College School in London.
-He was the son of Irish naval officer Captain David Joseph Kennelly (1831–1907) and Catherine Gibson Heycock (1839–1863).
-His mother died when he was three years old.
-In 1863, his father retired from the navy and later Arthur and his father returned to England.
-In 1878, his father married Ellen L.Spencer and moved the family to Sydney, Nova Scotia, when he took over the Sydney and Louisbourg Coal and Railway Company Limited.
+Arthur Edwin Kennelly was born on December 17, 1861, in Colaba, India, the son of Irish naval officer Captain David Joseph Kennelly (1831–1907) and Catherine Gibson Heycock (1839–1863).
+His mother died when he was one or two years old.

+In 1863, his father retired from the Navy and later Arthur and his father returned to England, where he was educated at University College School in London.
+In 1878, his father married Ellen L. Spencer and moved the family to Sydney, Nova Scotia, where he took over the Sydney and Louisbourg Coal and Railway Company Limited.
 By his father's third marriage, Arthur gained four half siblings, Zaida Kennelly in 1881, David J. Kennelly Jr. in 1882, Nell K. Kennelly in 1883, and Spencer M. Kennelly in 1885.